GVR Report cover Contract Logistics Market (2026 - 2033)Report

 Transportation Mode Insights

-The roadways segment accounted for the largest share in 2024, driven by increasing demand for flexible, last-mile delivery, rising preference for cost-effective short- to mid-haul transport, and expanding road infrastructure.
+Based on transportation mode, the roadways segment accounted for the largest share in 2025, driven by increasing demand for flexible, last-mile delivery, rising preference for cost-effective short- to mid-haul transport, and expanding road infrastructure.
 The national highway network in India grew from 65,569 km in 2004 to 1,46,145 km in 2024, with four-lane or higher stretches expanding 2.6 times in the last decade.
 Similarly, the U.S. government allocated USD 1.32 billion under the 2025 RAISE grant program to fund 109 infrastructure projects, reflecting strong investment in road modernization and connectivity.
 These developments continue to strengthen the backbone of contract logistics across key economies.

 The airways segment is projected to grow at the fastest CAGR during the forecast period, fueled by increasing cross-border e-commerce, rising need for high-speed transport of time-sensitive goods like pharmaceuticals and electronics, and growing reliance on digital air freight solutions.